RandomActsOfGrammar/mmel-web/README.md

-The `extensibella` directory contains the actual web content.
+The `web` directory contains the actual web content.
 The `buildTools` directory contains scripts for creating the full web content.